ajaypanwar012/AAD1/README.md

 Used
 ->Linear layout
 ->EditText for username and passwords
-->button
+->button for submit
-->backgroung of text field and button is cutomized with gradient colour ->for better practice use resources like strings,drawable and colors, dont hardcode.
+->backgroung of text field and button
+->for better practice use resources like strings,drawable and colors, dont hardcode.

 Resources to learn